-- 14 hamburger buns — we have a local baker who makes delicious fermented bread and buns so I used those this time or you could make these simple homemade buns.
+- 16 hamburger buns — we have a local baker who makes delicious fermented bread and buns so I used those this time or you could make these simple homemade buns.
+Even better, use the sourdough version here!
 You could make 28-30 slider size instead (about half the size of a regular hamburger bun).

-- About 12 ounces shredded cheese or more if desired so it's melting all over, yum! — I like mozzarella, but others like swiss.
+- About 16-20 ounces sliced or shredded cheese or more if desired so it's melting all over, yum! — I like mozzarella, but others like swiss.

-- Ham slices or turkey if you'd rather, OR just use cheese for a yummy meatless meal — if you can't find good lunchmeat from a farm with pastured animals and no preservatives or other junk inside, you could buy ham from a farmer you trust and slice it thin.
+- 16 Ham slices or turkey if you'd rather (use more if you want to stack the meat up higher), OR just use cheese for a yummy meatless meal.
+If you can't find good lunch meat with no preservatives or other junk, you could buy ham from a farmer you trust and slice it thin.
 (If you don't have a good local source, click here for a safe online source for healthy meat and search for "ham".)

 - 1 cup melted butter pastured butter is best, plus more butter for greasing the pan

 - 1 bunch fresh parsley (or 2 T. dried), optional

 - Butter 2 9x13 glass or stainless steel baking dishes.